 Matthew S. T. Mendelsohn, ’07 B.S

-As Yale University’s chief investment officer (effective Sept.
-1, 2021), Matthew S. T. Mendelsohn is responsible for leading the Yale Investments Office, the team that manages the university’s endowment.
+As Yale University’s chief investment officer, Matthew S. T. Mendelsohn is responsible for leading the Yale Investments Office, the team that manages the university’s endowment.

 The endowment supplies roughly one-third of the university’s operating budget each year.